All Episodes

 This is a full-on war.

-But if you really just stop and think about it, there are not many politicians, uh, and I'm talking worldwide now, or former presidents that would be willing to expend all of this political capital when you would argue that the downside for the president could be significant, but I don't really think it's as significant as people think.
+But if you really just stop and think about it, there are not many politicians, and I'm talking worldwide now, or former presidents that would be willing to expend all of this political capital when you would argue that the downside for the president could be significant, but I don't really think it's as significant as people think.

-You know, a best case scenario would be to hopefully maybe put a ceasefire in place.
+A best case scenario would be to hopefully maybe put a ceasefire in place.

-And in the lead up to this, I my take is there's a reason that Putin is coming to the table.
+And in the lead up to this, my take is there's a reason that Putin is coming to the table.

 Now, what has been funding his war machine is energy.

-And he goes, That's the white flag of surrender.
+And he goes, that's the white flag of surrender.

-And remember, it was President Trump already has been able to more than double the contributions of Western European countries as it relates to NATO because after this incident with Ukraine, maybe they're all beginning to realize that Vladimir Putin is a hostile actor on the world stage.
+And remember, it was President Trump already has been able to more than double the contributions of Western European countries as it relates to NATO, because after this incident with Ukraine, maybe they're all beginning to realize that Vladimir Putin is a hostile actor on the world stage.

-Not sure why it took this to to make them aware of it, but can you name any European leader that would be able to go and sit with Putin and and possibly hammer out a ceasefire or some type of negotiated peace with Ukraine?
+Not sure why it took this to make them aware of it, but can you name any European leader that would be able to go and sit with Putin and possibly hammer out a ceasefire or some type of negotiated peace with Ukraine?

 I can tell you that ahead of time.